VincentMeilinger/Nextcloud-Cookbook-Client-Support/README.md

-# Nextcloud-Cookbook-Client-Support
+# Nextcloud Cookbook Client
-Support page for the Nextcloud Cookbook Client
+The Nextcloud Cookbook Client is an iOS/iPadOS/MacOS client application for the Nextcloud service 'Nextcloud CookBook'.